keeneyetact/retroBoard/k8s/readme.md

 - Get the minikube IP: `minikube ip`
 - Add an entry in `/etc/hosts` that points this IP to `retro.local` (or whatever DNS you set in ingress-service.yaml)

+You can also check that the Ingress service work by doing `kubectl get ingress`.

 ### Check the images

 In `frontend-deployment.yaml` and `backend-deployment.yaml`, you need to provide the images for Retrospected.
 The provided ones might be out of date, or unavailable, and you might need to build your own.